BelindaMyteberi/awt-pj-ws2223-EfficientPhotorealisticAvatarsUsingML-AI-1-/readme.md

         Implementing a prototype to create an avatar from a single video input as well as detect and transfer facial expressions from the person to the avatar

 ### Installation
+The following steps are for use on a linux machine with Nvidia GPU.
+We assume an existing installation of Nvidia's CUDA Toolkit.

 * Clone this repository. (https://github.com/BelindaMyteberi/awt-pj-ws2223-EfficientPhotorealisticAvatarsUsingML-AI-1-.git)